Paroxysmisch/genome-assembly/dissertation/main.typ

   caption: [@symgatedgcn-mambaedge outperforms the baseline @symgatedgcn and @symgatedgcn-randomedge models, achieving higher inverse precision and inverse F1 score #highlighted.
 The results show the mean and standard deviation across 5 runs, with chromosome 15 used for training, and 21 as the testing dataset for these metrics.
 Best results in *bold*. $arrow.t$ indicates _higher is better_.]
   ) <tab:mamba-test>
 ]

+== Experimenting with end-to-end neural genome assembly We demonstrate the feasibility of end-to-end neural genome assembly by showcasing the promising results of our @pgan architecture on a simplified version of the genome assembly problem, where all reads are perfect and of a fixed length.
+However, this problem is still challenging as the neural network needs to find the correct permutation of reads corresponding to the original reference.

+=== Dataset generation
+The _entirety_ of human chromosomes 19, 18, and 21, is utilized for training, validation, and testing respectively.
+For each chromosome, we prepare the dataset by partitioning it into contiguous regions 10 @kb long---each of these regions forms a minibatch.
+Then, within each region, we randomly sample reads with perfect accuracy.
+The reads are then permuted under a random permutation $P$, and the target is to predict the inverse permutation $P^(-1)$, such that $P P^(-1) = I = P^(-1) P$, where $I$ represents the identity permutation.
+Note that the minibatch reads and permutations are randomized every epoch.

+=== Comparing Mamba and Transformer performance
+#place(top + center)[
+  *Mamba outperforms Transformer #linebreak() by avoiding overfitting to the training dataset*
+  #subpar.grid(
+    columns: 2,
+    show-sub-caption: sub-caption-styling,
+    figure(image("graphics/neural-genome-assembly/key=train_loss_train=19_valid=18.png"), caption: [Training Loss (Chromosome 19)]), <fig:mamba-transformer-training>,
+    figure(image("graphics/neural-genome-assembly/key=validation_loss_train=19_valid=18.png"), caption: [Validation Loss (Chromosome 18)]), <fig:mamba-transformer-validation>,
+    caption: [Mamba (in #text(fill: orange)[orange]) performs similarly to Transformer (in #text(fill: blue.darken(25%))[blue]) during training, but vastly outperforms it during validation.
+The darker line indicates the mean across $5$ runs, with the highlighted region indicating a $95%$ confidence interval.]
+  )
+]

+We investigate two options for encoding reads, and decoding read sequences within the @pgan architecture---Mamba and Transformer.
+Although @fig:mamba-transformer-training shows that both models have comparable performance during training, we see diverging loss from the Transformer during validation (@fig:mamba-transformer-validation), while the Mamba version generalizes significantly better.
+This result extends to the chromosome 21 test set, where the Mamba-based model has an average of $72.4% (plus.minus 10.6%)$ accuracy, compared to Transformer's $21.8% (plus.minus 10.8%)$, across $5$ runs.

+We theorize that this is a result of a lack of a canonical tokenization scheme for @dna that effectively generalizes to unseen, de novo sequences, in contrast to natural language.
+Consequently, both models are constrained to operate directly on raw nucleotide read data, where the Mamba model is particularly effective.
+Although there exist @dna tokenizers like DNABERT(2) @dnabert @dnabert-2, and entropy-based tokenization schemes such as the Byte Latent Transformer @byte-latent-transformer, we delegate their exploration to future work, as tokenization is not the focus of this project.
+Crucially, this result also reinforces our choice of using Mamba in earlier experiments discussed in this dissertation.